NeuralRevenant/NeuralRevenant/README.md

 ### Operating Systems
 - Linux
-- macOS
+- MacOS
 - Windows
+- Operating Systems Design and Internals

-## Education
+## 🎓 Education

+### Master of Science in Computer Science
 **Purdue University, Fort Wayne, Indiana**
-Master of Science in Computer Science (4.0/4 CGPA)
-*Jan 2024 - May 2025 Expected*
+📅 *January 2024 – Expected May 2025*

-**National Institute of Technology, Warangal, India**
+📈 **GPA:** 4.0/4.0

+---

-Bachelor of Technology in Mechanical Engineering
+### Bachelor of Technology in Mechanical Engineering
+**National Institute of Technology Warangal, India**
-*Aug 2018 - May 2022*
+📅 *August 2018 – May 2022*
+🏆 **Achievement:**
+Ranked **#9227** out of 1.2 million in JEE Mains (2018)

+---

+> "Stay curious and keep exploring — every challenge is an opportunity to grow."

+---

 ## Work Experience
+### Teaching Assistant & Research Assistant
+**Purdue University Fort Wayne**
+*Programming Language Design Course & CosmoSim (Sept 2024 - Present)*
+- Assisting professors in delivering course material, grading assignments, and providing academic support to students.
+Enhancing the overall educational experience through various teaching-related tasks.
+- Contributing to research in high-performance computational cosmological simulations (cosmoSim) focused on modeling X-ray emissions from the intergalactic medium (WHIM).
+This project addresses the missing baryonic mass problem, using the latest cosmological simulation datasets.
+- Assisting in developing Python code to optimize X-ray emission models for large-scale cosmological simulations, which are anticipated to require significant improvements in data handling and parallel processing to handle datasets exceeding 300 TB.
+- Collaborating on modifying simulation algorithms to partition computational workloads, enabling concurrent execution across multiple processors to minimize computational time.
+This interdisciplinary work aims to improve the accuracy and efficiency of WHIM observations using advanced computational resources.

 ### Associate Software Engineer
-**Wibmo - PayU**
+**Wibmo (a PayU company)**
 *Bengaluru, Karnataka, India (Jul 2022 - Apr 2023)*
-- Developed and optimized backend services for a Risk-based Authentication Engine, enhancing fraud detection and prevention capabilities.
-This included preventing fraudulent transactions and identifying malicious activities such as money laundering and BIN attacks, ensuring secure transaction processing.
+- Developed and optimized backend services for a Risk-based Authentication Engine, enhancing fraud detection and prevention, including identifying money laundering and BIN attacks, ensuring secure transaction processing.
-- Designed and implemented a microservices architecture to support high-traffic loads, ensuring system scalability and reliability, which improved the system's ability to handle increased user demand without compromising performance.
+- Designed and implemented a microservices architecture to handle high-traffic loads, improving scalability, system reliability, and performance under increased user demand.
-- Built and maintained real-time data pipelines using RabbitMQ and Apache Kafka, significantly optimizing data processing throughput and reducing latency by 20%, which improved the overall system efficiency and responsiveness.
+- Built and maintained real-time data pipelines and implemented asynchronous processing of data using RabbitMQ and Apache Kafka, optimizing data throughput and reducing latency by 20%.
-- Implemented asynchronous processing of data, leveraging messaging queues like RabbitMQ and Apache Kafka, which allowed for efficient handling of concurrent processes and minimized processing delays.
-- Played a key role in developing core business logic, ensuring that the application met complex business requirements and enhanced its functionality to align with evolving project needs.
-- Enhanced software performance by employing various optimization techniques, resulting in a 30% reduction in processing time for critical transactions, which translated to better user experiences and operational efficiency.
+- Enhanced overall software performance through optimization techniques, achieving a 30% reduction in processing time for critical transactions, leading to improved user experience and operational efficiency.
-- Utilized a diverse tech stack including reactive frameworks (Spring Webflux), Java Spring Boot, MySQL, Couchbase, Redis, Node.js, Express.js, Angular, Docker, Linux, and AWS, delivering comprehensive solutions across multiple technology layers.
+- Utilized a diverse tech stack including Spring Webflux, Spring Boot, MySQL, Couchbase, Redis, Node.js, Docker, Linux, and AWS, delivering comprehensive solutions across multiple technology layers.

 ### Intern, Full Stack Developer
 **Freecharge**